 All the cameras come with ports that will let you directly connect the camera to a computer.
 Typically, a camera will be having two types of ports, one HDMI which directly displays the photos on your camera.
 Others might be a USB-based connector such as micro USB or in the latest models USB-C which transfers the photos and videos to a computer.

 So, you can directly connect the camera to a computer using an appropriate data cable (Micro USB, USB Type-C, mini USB).
-Now you can access the camera storage in Windows Explorer or in the case of Mac users its Disk Utility.
+Now you can access the camera storage in Windows Explorer or in the case of Mac users it's Disk Utility.
 From here you can directly backup photos of the iPhoto library or move the photos from the camera to your computer or Mac.

 Nevertheless, this is not a reliable method as the cables move, swing, and tend to easily disconnect if you yank it by mistake.
 Hence, you need to be highly cautious while using a data cable.
-Because interrupting the copy process might result in data loss or damage the photos.
+Because interrupting the copy process might result in data loss or damage to the photos.
 Fortunately, you can recover the photos lost while transferring with the help of a data recovery tool.

 How to Recover photos that are lost During Transfer?

 As mentioned earlier, interrupting the data transfer process might result in data loss.
 Nevertheless, even if you have lost some files during transfer, photos will not be completely erased.
 You can still recover them if you can use an effective SD card recovery software.
 Remo Recover is designed and developed under real-time testing scenarios Remo can successfully recover data even from the most complicated data loss scenarios.

 Additionally, Remo Recover has a dedicated photo recovery option which is specially programmed to recover photos lost from any device.
 Furthermore, the process is completely easy and the user interface of the tool makes itself explanatory.
 Download and install the tool for free now.

 Note: While performing photo recovery do not connect the camera to the PC.
 You have to connect the SD card directly to your computer where you have downloaded Remo Recover Software.